- Frank Baldwin, an American inventor, was the creator of the Pinwheel Calculator, the ‘Monroe Calculating Machine’, along with Jay R. Monroe.

 Frank Stephen Baldwin was born on 10 April, 1838, in New Hartford, Connecticut, in the family of master builder Stephen Baldwin, owner of an architectural business.
 Although technically not an architect, Stephen Baldwin was a well known professional, known for building several structures in the region.

-Frank Baldwin devoted almost all his life to inventing and manifacturing machines, especially calculating devices and was granted several patents.
-In 1872 Baldwin married to Mary K. Denniston (1848-1928) of Williamsport, Pennsylvania, and they had 6 children: Frank Pardee Baldwin (1873–1946), Emma Virginia Baldwin (1877–1952), Eugene Denniston Baldwin (1880–?), George Howard Baldwin (1890–1950), Lillian Isabel Baldwin (1886–1916) and Blanche Baker Baldwin (1891–1969).
+Frank Baldwin devoted most of his life to inventing and manufacturing machines, especially calculating devices and was granted several patents.
+In 1872 Baldwin married Mary K. Denniston (1848-1928) of Williamsport, Pennsylvania.
+They had 6 children: Frank Pardee Baldwin (1873–1946), Emma Virginia Baldwin (1877–1952), Eugene Denniston Baldwin (1880–?), George Howard Baldwin (1890–1950), Lillian Isabel Baldwin (1886–1916) and Blanche Baker Baldwin (1891–1969).

 Frank Baldwin in 1870

 He also invented the “Recording Lumber Measure” which he successfully patented.
 This machine could simultaneously measure and record four different kind of lumber automatically.
 According to him, this was a device that started him onto the path of thinking about computing machine and the beginning of the Monroe.

 After encountering the Thomas type of calculating machine, created by C. X. Thomas of Colmar in 1820, he thought about increasing the efficiency by adding 8 more cylinders to the machine.
 In 1874, he filed and was granted the patent for ‘Arithmometer’ the first calculator sold in the USA.
 Both of these machines were displayed at the Franklin Institute, Philadelphia and got the John Scott Medal for meritorious invention.